richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 ##  IETF Secretariat

-The administrative functions necessary to support the activities of the IETF are performed by a Secretariat consisting of the IETF Executive Director and his or her staff.
-The IETF Executive Director is the formal point of contact for matters concerning any and all aspects of the Internet standards process, and is responsible for maintaining the formal public record of the Internet standards process {{IETFPROCS}}.
+The administrative functions necessary to support the activities of the IETF are performed by a Secretariat hired by the IETF LLC.
+The secretariat handles much of the logistics of running the in-person meetings, and is responsible for maintaining the formal public record of the Internet standards process {{IETFPROCS}}.